nala-cub/prost/README.md

 You can find more details about how to use Huggingface Datasets [here](https://github.com/huggingface/datasets).

-**Note:** PROST is also implemented as a Huggingface Dataset in [`/src/prost`](/src/prost), which will generate the same data, but builds the datset directly from yml templates and requieres some extra dependecies.
+**Note:** PROST is also implemented as a Huggingface Dataset in [`/src/prost`](/src/prost), which will generate the same data, but builds the dataset directly from yaml templates and requires some extra dependencies.

 ### Reproducing experiments